project-akri/akri/docs/developer-guide.md

 why you deploy handlers as separate DaemonSets (you'll see `<handler>.discovery.enabled` below).
-If you'd rather embed the handlers in the Agent itself, that's the separate *agent-full* build — run `AGENT_FEATURES="agent-full onvif-feat opcua-feat udev-feat" make akri-agent-full`, which produces its own `PREFIX/agent-full:LABEL` image (so you'd point `agent.image.repository` at `…/agent-full`).
-Watch out: plain `make akri-agent` always builds the slim Agent regardless of `AGENT_FEATURES` — see `build/akri-containers.mk:9` for the single-command alternative.
+If you'd rather embed the handlers in the Agent itself, that's the separate *agent-full* build — run `AGENT_FEATURES="agent-full onvif-feat opcua-feat udev-feat" make akri-agent-full`, which produces its own `PREFIX/agent-full:LABEL` image.
+To *deploy* that image, flip the chart's dedicated toggle rather than overriding the ordinary repository:
+`--set agent.full=true` makes the template select `agent.image.fullRepository` instead of `agent.image.repository`, and also gives the DaemonSet the `hostNetwork` that embedded ONVIF discovery needs — so point `agent.image.fullRepository` (not `agent.image.repository`) at your `…/agent-full` image.
+Watch out: plain `make akri-agent` always builds the slim Agent regardless of `AGENT_FEATURES` — the generic `akri-%` rule in `build/akri-containers.mk` never passes the feature flags, so the full image comes only from the dedicated `akri-agent-full` target.

 ## A cluster to run on